cewoodaus/personal-website/content/event/composite-particles-with-minimum-uncertainty-in-spacetime/index.md

 ---
-title: Composite particles with minimum uncertainty in spacetime
+title: "Talk: Composite particles with minimum uncertainty in spacetime"
 abstract: >-
   Composite particles such as atoms and molecules are promising tools for future experiments testing fundamental physics.
 However, as experiments advance in